 All systems are dynamic, and static network diagrams have one big drawback: they do not describe the dynamics of the system properly.
 Therefore, timelines are needed as a central part of gigamapping.

 This article presents some timelines and scenarios.
 There is a blurred distinction between descriptive timelines, generative and future-oriented timelines, and scenarios in general.

-Timelines are also very useful for short workshops where there will be unstructured conversations.
+Timelines are useful for short workshops where there will be unstructured conversations.
 They have been used extensively by Andreas Wettre, a leadership consultant who is a long-term collaborator in SOD.
-He uses this approach with the leaders of companies and organizations who are immersed in change processes.
+He uses this approach with the leaders of companies and organizations immersed in change processes.
 In such processes, the misalignment of perceptions of their shared organization is often a problem that hinders good communication.

 Timelines provide a natural sorting device that allows for conversations to jump in a very flexible way back and forth along the timeline.
-It makes it possible to have open-ended, unstructured and emergency meetings that still are focussed and that generate a better overall shared understanding.
+It makes it possible to have open-ended, unstructured and emergency meetings that are focused and generate a better overall shared understanding.

 Complex timeline showing the situation of caregivers

 A swimlane diagram is good for sorting processes over time.
 Marius Stenersen USN 2022

 Map describing typical the everyday life of today’s elderly people